This website requires JavaScript.

 Share

-If there is one superpower I could pick, it would be to the ability to tell the future.
+If there is one superpower we would love to pick for every support manager, it would be the ability to tell the future.

-As a manager of a support team, seeing even four months ahead would help me predict my team’s hiring needs.
-We’d go from having a saturation of tickets with nobody to handle them to having everything solved smoothly.
+Seeing even four months ahead would definitely help predict every team’s hiring and scheduling needs.
+We’d all go from having a saturation of tickets with nobody to handle them to having everything solved smoothly.

-Though we don’t have any magic way to uncover the future for you, we have collected four customer service metrics that can help you predict your future support needs both in hiring and tooling:
+Though we don’t have any magic way to uncover the future for you, we have collected 4 customer service metrics that can help you predict your future support needs both in hiring and tooling.

 • Net Promoter Score (NPS);

 It’s a great indicator of whether your product is growing in complexity, and, thus, prompting more tickets, or becoming easier and more straightforward to use.
-It’s also a great indicator of the effectiveness of your self-service, and your team’s proactive support.
+It’s also a great indicator of the effectiveness of your self-service, ticket volume trends, and your team’s proactive support.

-This is a whole company metric because the product, product marketing, and support teams all have an impact on it.
+This is a whole company metric because the product, product marketing, and support teams all have an impact on how many tickets your team has to handle in the end.

 Net Promoter Score (NPS)

-While Customer Satisfaction Score (CSAT) is a transactional metric asked after a specific interaction, NPS is a more holistic metric designed to measure the customer’s overall experience with your company.
+While Customer Satisfaction Score (CSAT) is a transactional metric asked after a specific interaction, NPS is a more holistic metric designed to measure the overall customer experience with your company.

 However, NPS only tells half of the story.
 Keep in mind that customers see things from their perspective.
 They don’t have inside information on what the expected or designed experience is from the company’s perspective.